emmz3230/Routing-Controller-Doc/docs/More-Examples/Selectively-disable-request-or-response-transform.md

 sidebar_position: 27
 ---

-# Selectively disable request/response transform
+# Selectively turn off request/response transform

-To disable class-transformer on a per-controller or per-route basis, use the transformRequest and transformResponse options on your controller and route decorators:
+To turn off class-transformer on a per-controller or per-route basis, use the transformRequest and transformResponse options on your controller and route decorators:

 ```
 @Controller("/users", {transformRequest: false, transformResponse: false})